-We have chosen to initially develop our lead product candidate, WTX-124, for the treatment of advanced solid tumors.
-We plan to develop our second product candidate, WTX-330, for the treatment of relapsed or refractory advanced or metastatic tumors or lymphoma.
+We have chosen to initially develop our lead product candidates, WTX-124, for the treatment of advanced solid tumors, and WTX-330, for the treatment of relapsed or refractory advanced or metastatic tumors or lymphoma.
 Nevertheless, our development efforts will be limited to a small number of cancer types and we may forego or delay pursuit of opportunities in other cancer types that may prove to have greater potential.
 Likewise, we may forego or delay the pursuit of opportunities with other potential product candidates that may prove to have greater commercial potential.